Sieboldianus/TagMaps/docs/user-guide/jupyter-examples.md

+# Jupyter Lab examples

 Tagmaps package can be imported to Jupyter notebook or Jupyter lab with `from tagmaps import TagMaps`.
 In Jupyter, it is currently not possible to visualize final word clouds.
 However, several intermediate functions are available and can be used to filter and preview data.
 The clustered data available from tagmaps can be used to develop own visualization techniques in Jupyter.

-# Extracting common areas of interest for given topics from LBSM
+## Extracting common areas of interest for given topics from LBSM

 The task in the notebook presented here is to extract and visualize common areas or regions of interest for a given topic from Location Based Social Media (LBSM) data.
 On Social Media, people react to many things, and a significant share of these reactions can be seen as forms of valuation or attribution of meaning to to the physical environment.
 However, for visualizing such values for whole cities, there are several challenges involved: